Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Hybrid Gromov-Wasserstein for Capsules

-Assume that a feature vector $x$ has been generated from an input image, using a backbone network.
-With its ground truth label $\{1, 2,..., L\}$, our goal is to learn a collection of SubCapsules $\{X_{q(1)},X_{q(2)},...,X_{q(L)}\}$, each of which is associated with one of the classes $L$.
-Existing capsule structures \cite{venkatraman2019building}\cite{edraki2020subspace}\cite{tsai2020capsules}, first apply many different transformation matrices to each of the input capsules, generating a set of predictions for the higher-level capsules.
-The obtained predictions are then sent to the routing-by-agreement process to build the deeper capsules.
-Consequently, they must train a vase number of parameters to successfully learn the pairwise relationships between capsules in two subsequent layers.
-To address this limitation, we introduce a different way to learn capsules.
-Given an input and SubCapsule, our goal is to find the degree of alignment between them using the proposed Wasserstein Embedding Module.
-A large activity vector is assigned to each SubCapsule that is highly aligned with the input while turning off the SubCapsules that have no relationship with the input.
-We attempt to learn this mechanism at each layer.
-Thus, in this design, the number of alignments obtained for a given layer depends on the number of SubCapsules in that layer.
+Let $x\in R^d$ be a feature vector generated from an input image using a backbone network to represent the input entity.
+With its ground truth label $y\in\{1,..., L\}$, we aim to learn a collection of subcapsules $\{X_{q_1},..., X_{q_L}\}$, each of which is associated with one of the classes $L$; i.e., each subcapsule represents the potential variations of object parts for a specific class.
+Then, our model learns to find the alignment score between the input and the corresponding subcapsule for the correct class.
+Existing capsule models \cite{duarte2022routing}\cite{edraki2020subspace} apply many transformation matrices to each of the lower-level capsules to generate a set of predictions.
+These predictions are then fed into the routing-by-agreement process to construct deeper capsules.
+Consequently, they must train several parameters to learn the pairwise relationships between capsules in the subsequent layers.
+In this paper, we instead consider that the subcapsules should be activated if they align well with the input.
+Alignment scores will be obtained by computing the proposed HGW between the input and the subcapsule sets.
+Once the correct subcapsule has been identified, it is used to construct the higher-level capsules.
+Therefore, this output consists of the pose vector of the object, which encodes the spatial information about the object, and a probability vector that represents the object belonging to each of the L classes.
+In this design, the number of alignments obtained for a given layer depends on the number of subcapsules in that layer.